Read the latest news and developments for food systems and urban environments.

 Local action, global impact

 Today, cities are home to over half the world’s population.
-By 2050, more than two-thirds of the globe will be living in urban areas—that’s nearly 10 billion people.
+By 2050, more than two-thirds of the globe will be living in urban areas.
 At a time of rapid urbanization, cities are becoming increasingly important agents of change including on policies and action aimed at providing access to healthy diets for all.
 Getting food systems right at the urban level will be an important way for countries to turn global commitments into local realities and fundamental to achieving the United Nations’ Sustainable Development Goals while limiting global warming to 1.5°C (as per the latest science).

 What are the food challenges experienced in Cities?